 Q: Any negatives?
 What do you miss most about home?

 What do I miss other than friends and family?
-Good Mexican food and a proper margarita on a hot sunny day.
+Good Mexican food and a proper margarita on a hot, sunny day.
 Luckily, that doesn’t happen too much in Holland.
-I miss the spontaneity of Spain, the random nature of the people and a beach with water warm enough to swim in.
-The North Sea is close to Alkmaar, but always frigid.
+I miss the spontaneity of Spain, the random nature of the people and beaches with water warm enough to swim in.
+The North Sea is close to Alkmaar but always frigid.

 Q: Is Alkmaar safe?